Nevenall/sufficient-reason/System/Magick.md

 ### Meta-magick

   Some sphere components extend the possibilities of your feat instead of directly relating to your effect and we refer to these as meta-magick.
-The two most common forms are using Correspondence to target your feat and Prime to extend the duration of it.
+The two most common are Correspondence to target your feat and Prime to extend the duration of it.

   Meta-magick components are not required, but they are always separate sphere components.

 #### Targeting

-  Without extra effort a feat is localized to you or your immediate environment, but by adding a Correspondence component to your feat it can reach a distant target or location.
+  By default a feat is localized to you and your immediate environment, but by adding a Correspondence component  it can reach a distant target or location.
 With the addition of Spirit your feat can reach into other worlds as well.

-  Targeting with Correspondence can be a matter of pure distance, but it can also mean reaching a target through something closely related to them.
-The use of a "lock of hair" is a classic example of relational Correspondence from the practice of Witchcraft.
+  Targeting with Correspondence can be a matter of distance or, reaching a target through something closely related to them.

+  > The use of a "lock of hair" is a classic example of relational Correspondence from the practice of Witchcraft.

   Range targeting allows for vast distances but even if you have the ability to target anywhere on earth you must be able to identify a particular target.
 This can be done with line of sight unaided by mundane effects such as cameras or telescopes (mystick effects that match your focus may help), or by knowing in great detail where your target is at this exact moment.
 Without one of those things, you will need to use relational targeting instead.